skip navigation

 How much is the player fee and when is it paid?

-For players joining in August, the fee is $600, which includes new player gear & uniforms and is due at the annual parent/player meeting once teams are formed.
-The joining fee after February is $450.
+For NEW players, the fee is $400, which includes new player gear & uniforms and is due at the annual parent/player meeting once teams are formed.
 For returning players, there is an annual $300 buy in fee due each August.
 Returning players are responsible for the replacement of necessary wear and tear of uniforms and gear.
 The organizational fee includes all VLE related functions.

 Is there a refund if the player is cut or quits the team?